Our top sights, highlights and exclusive tips

 Adelaide’s most popular beachside hangout Glenelg Beach is a suburb on the shore of Holdfast Bay.
 Why not try a bit of beach cricket before cooling off in the water?
 Hire a bike or paddle boat and then, eat fresh seafood and enjoy a sunset that attracts locals year-round.

 If you’re a fan of the hopping kangaroo, you’re in the right place.
 Seventy miles from the mainland, Kangaroo Island is home to kangaroos, wallabies, and koalas.
 It’s also home to a dozen wineries that invite you on tasting tours.
 Supervised sessions can be arranged so you can handle some of Australia’s most iconic wildlife in this idyllic setting.
+A perfect destination for families on an Adelaide tour.

 You could sit back and admire the mazy vineyards of Barossa Valley for days.
-This rolling landscape of plump grapes produce some of the finest Shiraz on earth.
+This rolling landscape of plump grapes produces some of the finest Shiraz on earth.
 As you explore some of the 80 wine cellars and meet with the winemakers, be sure to visit Tanunda or Angaston for a sumptuous meal after a day lost in this natural wonderland.

 Approximately 100 miles north of Adelaide is Clare Valley, home to 30 wineries that include the first regionally established and Jesuit owned, Sevenhill Cellars.
 Spread across a rolling valley, explore the countryside, and enter inviting local pubs to chat with friendly locals on your arrival.
 Clare Valley, a place to relax and unwind after city living, enjoy a glass or three of regional wine in this serene location.